MLHale/cybr4580/projects/milestone3.md

 * Note that Demos may include videos if the conditions necessary to replicate the demo cannot be re-created in a live in-class demo.

 **Total 70 points.**
-## Research paper
-In addition to the project deliverables associates with your project, you are expected to develop a non-trivial research paper that follows-on from your milestone 2 work and discussions with Dr. Hale.
-The paper should considered "conference ready" - that is to say it should exhibit a high quality writing product, synthesize concepts from multiple sources, and build cohesive narrative in support of the focus of the research (whatever that may be).

-*Warning* This paper is not a simple term paper!
-Short, poorly written work that does not synthesize concepts or build cohesive narrative will not suffice.

-### Submission materials
-You will submit a paper as a word document (.doc or .docx) to Dr. Hale.
-Format your paper using the [ACM paper template](https://www.acm.org/binaries/content/assets/publications/word_style/interim-template-style/interim-layout.docx).
-This template is a two column format.
-Your paper should be no more than 10 pages in length (including figures).
-It is recommended that you fit your results into the following (fairly standard) paper structure.

-- Abstract
-- Introduction
-- Background
-- (your sections go here) e.g. Methodology, Results
-- Conclusion

-### Grading Criteria
-This portion of the final milestone is worth 200 points.
-It will not be graded via rubric, but the following guidelines will be used to assess the paper.

-- Does the abstract succinctly summarize the work?
-Does it state the high level problem and address how the work contributes to solving the problem?
-- Claims made by the authors are supported by appropriate research in the literature.
-References and citing should be used as appropriate.
-A works-cited set of references should be maintained and accurately included in the paper.
-- Introduction - The paper should overview a problem, summarize effort by others towards addressing the problem, and identify how the project work contributes to filling gaps in other efforts.
-- Background - Sufficient and relevant literature should be summarized and properly cited - including use of appropriately formatted referencing, as appropriate.
-- Sections addressing the problem and outcomes of the project should be well stated and overview the contributions of the authors.
-These might include, as an example a methodology section followed by a results section.
-- A conclusion section should highlight the salient outcomes of the paper and reinforce the findings with appropriate analysis or conclusive synthesis.
-- Grammar and spelling - The paper should be free of grammar and spelling errors.
-- Writing style - The paper should have a cohesive narrative flow that maintains the reader's interest.

-The quality of submission should be significantly better than a "typical class paper" written to a prompt.
-Time and group sizes are limiting factors, papers written by a group of authors will be held to a comparably higher standard than papers written solo.
-If students decide to submit a shared graduate student paper among their teammates, I will expect the quality to be higher, given the reduced time burden associated with the group work.

-**Group work should also include an additional section in the paper notating the contributions of each author.
-All authors must agree with the contribution list.**

 #### License
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">CYBER4580 and related works</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="http://faculty.ist.unomaha.edu/mlhale" property="cc:attributionName" rel="cc:attributionURL">Matt Hale</a> are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.